mtumilowicz/java11-netty-non-blocking-server-workshop/README.md

             * task will be executed when the EventLoop processes its events again
 * an `EventLoopGroup` contains one or more `EventLoops`
     * is responsible for allocating an `EventLoop` to each newly created `Channel`
+* `EventLoopGroup` needs to be shutdown gracefully - it has to handle any pending events and tasks and subsequently release all active threads
+    * `EventLoopGroup.shutdownGracefully()`
+        * an asynchronous operation - either block until it completes or register a listener to be notified of completion

 ## bootstrapping
-* NIO transport refers to a transport that’s mostly  identical to TCP except for server-side performance enhancements provided by the Java NIO implementation
-* The following steps are required in bootstrapping:
+* required in server bootstrapping:
-    * create a ServerBootstrap instance to bootstrap and bind the server
+    * `ServerBootstrap` - bootstraps and binds the server
-    * create and assign an NioEventLoopGroup instance to handle event processing, such as accepting new connections and reading/writing data
+    * `NioEventLoopGroup` - handles event processing (accepts new connections and reading/writing data)
-    * create and assign an NioServerSocketChannel as a channel implementation to be used
+    * `NioServerSocketChannel` - channel implementation
 * when a new connection is accepted, a new child Channel will be created, and the `ChannelInitializer` will add an instance of your `EchoServerHandler` to the Channel’s `ChannelPipeline`
 * bootstrapping a client is similar to bootstrapping a server - instead of binding to a listening port the client